 Ebrary – Online books across a range of subject areas; searchable, under All Subjects, by Education; Fine Arts; History; Language and Literature; Psychology; Religion, etc., and various sub-topics, and by author, title, and other criteria.

-New York Public Library Digital Gallery – Images from primary sources and printed rarities in the collections of The New York Public Library.
+New York Public Library Digital Collections – Images from primary sources and printed rarities in the collections of The New York Public Library.

 Teachers College Art Collections – With over 1,000 digital images, this online resource represents the library’s entire collection of art.
 These images are a resource for both teaching and research, as well as a historical representation of the College’s dedication to art and art education.